 Over 40% of state budgets are funded by sales tax, and in the era of online sales, states aren’t always receiving the sales tax they’re owed.

 That, plus the economic strain brought on by COVID-19, has many states actively looking to crack down on sales tax policies and bring in more revenue.

 For companies, it’s now critical to ask: are you in full compliance with current sales tax regulations?
 Do you have airtight policies and procedures to help Sales, Purchasing, and Finance navigate this complex landscape and minimize tax obligations?

-Join this workshop to learn how to develop a solid plan for sales and use tax compliance – so your company can avoid stressful audits and expensive fines in the long term.
+Join our 60-minute program to learn how to develop a solid plan for sales and use tax compliance to avoid stressful audits and expensive fines in the long term.